Kimbsy/y-combinator-animation/script.md

 (g 5) => 120
 ```

-Well this is reasonably understandable, `Y` takes some function `f` and returns a new function `g` which can solve a recursive problem.
+Well this is reasonably understandable, there's some function f which is factorialish, `Y` takes this function `f` and returns a new function `g` which can solve a recursive problem.

-That's not super impressive until you find out that `Y` works even in languages where you don't have recursion, or iteration of any kind.
-No mapping, reduing, filtering, nothing.
+That might not be super impressive until you find out that `Y` works even in languages where you don't have recursion, or iteration of any kind.
+No mapping, reducing, filtering, nothing.
 Not even for loops.

-So the technical definition was a bit obtuse, and the implementation on it's own wasn't too much help.
-Let's try a different approach and break it down, starting from the bottom up.

-## What is it used for?
+So that's what it's for:

 > Doing recursion in languages that don’t have recursion.

 When does that happen?
 What languages don't have recursion?
-Or, I don't know, other lesser forms of iterating.
-There's mapping, filtering, reduction, transduction...
-I dunno, for loops?

-Well maybe you're a Mathematician working in the Lambda Calculus then you don't have access to any of these. <CLICK> How often does one do meaningful work in an abstract computational calculus?
+Well maybe you're a Mathematician working in the Lambda Calculus. <CLICK> How often does one do meaningful work in an abstract computational calculus?
 Arguably not every day.

 Maybe you're writing your own language, and you're trying to do so in a purely functional way with only immutable values <CLICK>.